-To reboot your Ubuntu with the reboot command, you need to follow the steps below:
+To reboot your Ubuntu system using the `reboot` command, follow these steps:

-First, you need to start the terminal in Ubuntu To do this, press Ctrl+T or click on the Activities icon on your desktop, type terminal in the search bar that appears, and double-click on the search result to launch the terminal.
-You can also right-click on your desktop and then select Open Terminal from the menu that pops up.
-The newly launched terminal window can be seen in the following figure:
+Open the terminal in Ubuntu.
+You can do this by pressing Ctrl+T or by clicking the Activities icon on your desktop, typing terminal in the search bar, and double-clicking the search result to launch the terminal.
+Alternatively, you can right-click on your desktop and select Open Terminal from the context menu.

 Now type the following command in your terminal and then press the Enter key: